docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 Bounds

-A Bounds object for the boundaries of the Window’s frame in screen coordinates.
+A Bounds object for the boundaries of the Window's frame in screen coordinates.
 The frame consists of the title bar and borders that enclose the content region of a window, depending on the windowing system.
 Read only.